 Due to the fact the fact that spherical coordinates are used to represent elements located on a sphere, our planet is the perfect fit for this.
-That is why platforms like Mapbox or google earth use it to define the location of buildings, roads, environments, and more data related to geography and urbanism.
+That is why platforms likeor use it to define the location of buildings, roads, environments, and more data related to geography and urbanism.

 It is also essential to remember that when dealing with buildings and cities, software developers typically represent them as geographic coordinates, which is a translation of the spherical coordinate system where the latitude and longitude are a conversion of real numbers to degrees.